 - Start Visual Studio.
 Select File->New->Project->VisualKernel->Linux Kernel Module Wizard:

 - Enter the name and location for your project:

 - On the first page of the wizard select “Hello, World” as the module template:

 - On the second wizard page select the Linux machine where you want to build and run your kernel module:

-- Once the sources and symbols are ready, select the location on the Linux machine where you want to build your module or press 'next' to proceed with the default one:
+- Select the location on the Linux machine where you want to build your module or press ‘next’ to proceed with the default one: